Guide to vegan thriving

-Essential tips on shifting towards a cruelty-free diet
+Essential tips on shifting to a cruelty-free plant-based diet

-This page is a compact resource for anyone considering reducing or eliminating animal products from their diet.
-There are many sources of information out there on going vegan; some claim that it's easy and all you need is to take B12, while some nutrition sites provide more detailed information than you may want to navigate.
+This page is a compact resource for anyone considering seeking to eliminate animal products from their diet.
+There are many sources of information out there on going vegan.
+Some claim that it's easy and all you need is to take B12, while some nutrition sites provide more detailed information than you may want to navigate.
 Here we answer some basic questions, summarise some key science-based information and recommendations on nutrients to look out for and possibly supplement, and provide links to some of the best resources for finding more information and tips.

 • Is it all or nothing?